Talented Student Program

 Students who feel that they satisfy these criteria, but who have not received an invitation to participate in the TSP that year, should contact the Dean's office.

-The relevant faculty resolutions authorise the Dean to give approval for students of exceptional merit to enrol in units of study or in combinations of units of study not normally available within the degree.
+The relevant course resolutions authorise the Dean to give approval for students of exceptional merit to enrol in units of study or in combinations of units of study not normally available within the degree.

-In very exceptional cases, particularly for students who have excelled in Olympiad programs, application of these resolutions may permit accelerated progress toward the completion of the Bachelor of Science degree.
 Students will arrange a suitable pattern of study for the year, in consultation with their mentor (who will also consider the entire degree program).
 TSP studies may be in a single discipline, several disciplines or may include inter-disciplinary activities.
 Some TSP activities are in addition to normal coursework, while others replace the prescribed work.
+In very exceptional cases, particularly for students who have excelled in Olympiad programs, accelerated progress toward the completion of the Bachelor of Science degree may be permitted by the Dean.

 Many disciplines have an organised activity for a whole group of TSP students studying that field, such as a weekly seminar or group project.
 In other disciplines, TSP activity involves participation by each TSP student in a research group of staff and postgraduates.
 Every student is treated individually; however, there are some common patterns that we describe below.
 For many TSP students who are interested in several fields (especially if they are not really sure about their eventual direction), a suitable arrangement might be for them to join in separate TSP activities of each discipline.
 Students might elect to study a broader range of fields than usual, by studying more than the normal load of 24 credit points per semester.